 A. The Agency will publicize all career development programs when they are announced.
 Announcements will contain adequate specific application instructions.
 Such programs will be offered depending on the availability of funds and the needs of the Agency.
-The parties agree that Career Development programs will be an agenda item of the AFGE/SSA Labor Management Forum.

 Career Development Programs will provide opportunities for temporary developmental assignments to increase knowledge of SSA programs and work processes.
-The National Training Committee will also be an appropriate forum for making recommendations and sharing information on agency-wide career development programs.